-The SBGE Collaboration & Affinity Groups are made up of EAB members, current SBGE faculty, current SBGE students, community leaders and SPU's Center for Career and Calling.
+The SBGE Collaboration is made up of EAB members, current SBGE faculty, current SBGE students, community leaders and SPU's Center for Career and Calling.
 As a team they assist in communicating with the larger EAB about the potential member roles within the SBGE.

 AFFINITY GROUPS AND ITS MEMBERS

 The expectations associated with Affinity Group participation compliment the overall responsibilities of the EAB to the School of Business, Government, and Economics.